OisinWatkins/Intelligent_Signal_Reader/README.md

 ### Primary Code Base
 _Fourier_Transform.py_ contains the code involved in performing a Discrete Fourier Transform (DFT) and the definition of DFT layer which can be added to a network.
-This layercontain very few attributes, the primary attribute being the "twiddle array", which is the active matrix used to perform the transform.
+This layer contains very few attributes, the primary attribute being the "twiddle array", which is the active matrix used to perform the transform.
 This matrix is trained over time.